 “In simplistic terms, deepfakes are falsified videos made by means of deep learning” - Paul Barrett, adjunct professor of law at New York University.

 The blend of “deep learning” and “fake”, deepfakes are basically realistic videos that are digitally manipulated to portray an individual saying and doing things that actually never happened.
-Deepfakes depend upon neural networks that analyze huge datasets to learn imitation of a person’s facial expressions, behaviorism, voice, and sounds.
+Deepfakes depend upon neural networks that analyze huge datasets to learn imitation of a person’s facial expressions, behaviourism, voice, and sounds.

-The method includes injecting footages of two persons into deep learning algorithms to train it to swap faces.
+The method includes injecting footages of two persons into deep learning and algorithms to train it to swap faces.
 Deepfake uses a facial mapping technique and AI to swap the face of a person into the face of another person on a video.

 It is very hard to detect deepfakes as they use real footage, have authentic real voice-based audio, and have the capacity to spread over social media so quickly.
 So, many viewers find them genuine.